 One thing I really appreciate about our coach is that he leads from the front.
 He’s fit, capable, and fast-moving, even though he’s of course not the youngest person in the gym (actually, he’s my age!)

 For example, one time he scolded everyone for standing around and chatting instead of continuing with training (there seemed to be group confusion, someone said “We have a break now” and everyone else assumed that was true).
 So he said “50 push-ups and 50 sit-ups!”
 Then he got down and did them with everyone, going faster and harder than anyone else (even me, but I had a sore shoulder, c’mon).
-I rarely see that coaches lead from the front like that.
+I rarely see coaches lead from the front like that.

 Another thing that’s cool about AJT and the coach is the community focus.